adarshvmanu/CAMS/README.md

 11. Exit the loop if the 'Esc' key is pressed (`cv2.waitKey()`).

-This modules will we integrated to produce the whole system which will produce real-time results which give tell if a class is attentive or not based on the average of each module's probability scores.
+This modules will be integrated to produce the whole system which will produce real-time results.
+This will give you the information on if a class is attentive or not based on the average of each module's probability scores.